 Document management software pricing can feel all over the map, with everything from free personal accounts to custom enterprise packages.
 Understanding the different pricing models and what you get for your money will help you find a solution that fits your budget without sacrificing the features you need.
 Let’s break down what you can expect to pay and how to find the best value for your team.

-Free and Basic Plans
+Starting Out: Free and Basic Options

 Many systems offer a free starting point, which is great for testing the waters or for solo users.
 You can get a personal Google Workspace account with 15GB of storage or a free Box plan with 10GB.
 These are solid for basic storage and sharing, but they often lack the security, collaboration, and automation features a growing business needs.